-When four men rob a bank, one is killed and the other three escape into the desert where they lose their horses in a storm.
-Finding a woman who gives birth, they are made godfathers only to...
+When three men rob a bank, a guard is killed and the three bandits escape into the desert where they lose their horses in a storm.
+Finding a woman who gives birth, they are made godfathers ...

 See full summary »